shubh-151/devTinder/homework.md

 - Make your signup API dynamic to recieve data from the end user
 - User,findone with duplicate email ids, which object returned
 - API Get user by email
-- API - feed API - GET /feed - get all the users from the database
+- API - feed API - GET/feed - get all the users from the database
 - API - GEt user by ID
 - Create a delete user API
 - Diffrence between PUT and PATCH